fnasimbd/fnasimbd.github.io/_posts/blog/2016-01-11-c-sharp-configurations.md

     <meta name="description" content="{{page.description}}" />
 {% endif %}

 Configurations are integral to applications that has to deal with user preferences or configurable components.
-C# .NET offers two standard means of handling configurations that relieves developers from much of the hassle of implementing configuration handling themselves.
+C# .NET offers two standard means of handling configurations.
 Though the configuration handling features are extendable, the defaults are adequate for the basic needs.
+Here I review the basic usage of the two configuration methods: first, the `ConfigurationManager.Appsettings` method and then the more advanced `Settings.settings` method.

-The *ConfigurationManager.AppSettings* Property
+The `ConfigurationManager.AppSettings` Property
 ===============================================

-The first---and very straightforward---way to store and retrieve your configurations is to add a section called *appSettings* in your project's *App.config* file.
-By default C# projects don't have an App.config file; to add one, from Visual Studio add a new *Application Configuration File* item to the project.
+The first---and very straightforward---way to store and retrieve your configurations is to add a section called `appSettings` in your project's *App.config* file.
+By default, C# projects don't have an App.config file; to add one, from Visual Studio add a new *Application Configuration File* item to the project.
-Here follows a sample App.config file with an appSettings sction with only one key called *Name*; you may add as many keys as you want in appSettings.
+Here follows a sample App.config file with an `appSettings` section with only one key called `Name` and its value `John Doe`; you may add as many key-values as you want in the `appSettings`.

 {% highlight xml linenos %}
 <?xml version="1.0" encoding="utf-8" ?>